fredericraymond/microbiome-summer-school-2017-metagenomics/README.md

 sort(summary(droplevels(data.select$species)))
 ```

-We calculate the sum of the length of contigs identified as Clostridium difficile (it is name *Peptoclostridium difficile* in this taxonomy).
+We calculate the sum of the length of contigs identified as Clostridium difficile (it is named *Peptoclostridium difficile* in this taxonomy).

 ```
 sum(data.select[which(data.select$species=="Peptoclostridium difficile"),"Contig_length_in_kmers"])